ManageIQ/manageiq.org/source/community/patches.html.md

     # Sync forked master branch with upstream master
     git push
     # Replay local branch on top of new master, fixing any merge conflicts
-    git checkout [branchname]
+    git checkout [topicbranchname]
     git rebase master
     ```

     When you have finished your work, consider reworking your branch to make
     changes easier to review upstream.
-Use `git rebase -i` to reorder, squash or
+Use `git rebase -i` to reorder, squash
-    delete small commits on your branch to make something nice and clean.
+    or delete small commits on your branch to make your patch nice and clean.
     {: .notice-note}

 5. When you are ready to submit your work for review, push your branch to
     GitHub:

     ```shell
-    git push -u origin [branchname](:[remote branchname] if name needs to change)
+    git push -u origin [topicbranchname](:[remote branchname] if name needs to change)
     ```

 6. In github.com/[username]/manageiq, select the branch you would like to push